rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.2.txt

 - dead-lettering a large number of messages at once was very slow
 - memory leak when queue references a DLX that does not exist
 - fix startup in FreeBSD jail without IPv6 support (thanks to Mattias Ahlbäck)
+- error logged by mirrored queue supervisor on shutdown

 enhancements
 - disc space monitoring and blocking, similar to the existing memory monitoring